 - Very Important: Set everything up on autopay so you don’t unintentionally carry a balance, and be very careful never to spend money you wouldn’t have otherwise just to earn more points.

 Takeaway: If you have a high credit score, credit cards with travel perks & sign-up bonuses can be a great way to earn extra money for travel.
 But be careful not to carry a balance or overspend!
-You can take a look at the best travel credit cards and their current sign-up bonuses on CardRatings.
+Take a look at the best travel credit cards and their current sign-up bonuses on CardRatings.

 Travel Scholarships & Stipends